LauraKapitza/logi-track/README.md

 - [ ] add fields `description` and `isActive` to the `InventoyItem` model and dto
 - [ ] add unit tests
 - [ ] add integration tests
+- [ ] Rewrite endpoints in kebab-case format